Cycling74/rnbo.example.juce/README.md

 ## Prerequisites

 - Download and install [CMake](https://cmake.org/download/).
 Version 3.18 or higher is required.
+On MacOS, we recommend installing CMake with [Homebrew](https://brew.sh/)
 - Download and install [git](https://git-scm.com/downloads).
 - Some kind of build system and compiler.
 You have options here.
  - (MacOS) Install Xcode command line tools by running `sudo xcode-select --install` on the command line.
 You'll use `make` to compile your application.
+(You will not be able to use Xcode to build your application unless you install Xcode itself.)
  - (MacOS/Linux/Unix-like) Install [Ninja](https://github.com/ninja-build/ninja/releases), easiest way is probably `brew install ninja` or `sudo apt-get install ninja`
  - (MacOS) Download and install [Xcode](https://developer.apple.com/xcode/resources/).
 We have tested using Xcode 12.
  - (Windows) Download and install [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 Community Edition is enough!